Expand description

 §sigchld

-This is a low-level utility for child process management.
-Unix doesn’t provide a portable* API
+This crate is a low-level building block for child process management.
+Unix doesn’t provide a

-compatibility with other signal handling libraries) and allows any number of threads to wait
+libraries.
+It allows any number of threads to wait for SIGCHLD

 Note that SIGCHLD

-indicates that any child process has exited, but there’s no (100%
+indicates that any child process has exited, but there’s no reliable way

-reliable) way to know which child it was.
-You generally need to poll your child
+to know which child it was.
+You generally need to poll your child process in a

-process in a loop, and wait again if it hasn’t exited yet.
-Most applications will
+loop, and wait again if it hasn’t exited yet.
+This is still a bit error-prone, and most

 This crate only supports Unix and doesn’t build on Windows.
 Portable callers need to put this